 To see what else I’ve been up to in my craft studio, check out my Craft Rehab category for clickable thumbnails of each project.
 Here’s a few craft projects you may have missed:

 - Soda Bottle Vertical Garden

 - Blue Jean Planter

 - Paint Chip Portrait

 - Craft Rebab category to explore more….

-Follow my blog here (link in footer) or on Bloglovin’ (click button below) to see upcoming DIY and craft projects – in and around the home.
-You can also follow us on Pinterest and on our Youtube channel.
+Follow our blog here (link in footer) or on Bloglovin’ (click button below) to see upcoming DIY and craft projects – in and around the home.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.